Written by Teddy Kyung Lee | CTO | ICTK

 8. Conclusion

 The various aspects of the CBDC system are discussed.
-Unlike the decentralized ledger structure in the cryptocurrency system, most of the existing CBDC prototypes adopt “semi-centralized” ledger system which allows partial or controllable anonymous privacy for users while the controllability of the Central bank is maintained.
+Unlike the decentralized ledger structure in the cryptocurrency system, most of the existing CBDC prototypes adopt a “semi-centralized” ledger system which allows partial or controllable anonymous privacy for users while the controllability of the Central bank is maintained.
 The security of the CBDCs is crucial for the entire system.
 We explained the Via PUF CBDC wallets powered by the “silicon inborn unique identity” technology bring the ultimate security features to the CBDC system.

 References